LeTrash/JClark_resume/docs/index.md

 ### Volunteer Work

-- Engaged in annual Rise Against Hunger service event
+- Engaged in annual <a href="https://www.riseagainsthunger.org/">Rise Against Hunger</a> service event
-- Cooperated with Meals on Wheels through 2020 quarantine, delivering groceries to those compromised
+- Cooperated with <a href="https://www.mealsonwheelsamerica.org/">Meals on Wheels</a> through 2020 quarantine, delivering groceries to those compromised
 - Managed preparing food portions for Ramadan and gift drive as well as collected and provided provisions for refugees
 - Gathered, prepared, and gave out meals for homeless in local food pantries
-- Cleaned and closed up shop

 ### Skills